nikodemus/foolang/docs/Arrays.md

     1 to: 10

-easy to understand and interacts nicely with slicing.
+easy to understand and interacts nicely with slicing _methods_.
+Djikstra's points are well made though, and I may well regret this.

 n elements from start: